SiddAjriY2Jaccount/algorithms-cs5800/README.md

 # algorithms-cs5800
-Collection of algorithms I wrote as part of coursework
+Collection of algorithms I wrote as part of coursework.